![]() |

 One very common mistake is to assume the other person has the same programs

 as you.
-If they dont then they cant read your attachments.
+If they don’t then they can’t read your attachments.
 Most

 businesses will be able to read Microsoft Word and Adobe Acrobat.
-Dont
+Don’t

 send files in Microsoft PowerPoint, Works or Publisher formats without checking